.png)

 Planning a Visit

-Wrocławska is at Szewska 59/60, inside Wrocław's Old Town, easily reached on foot from the Rynek and from the main tram lines on Świdnicka and Piłsudskiego.
-At the single-euro price tier with a 4.5-star average across a high-volume review base, demand is demonstrably steady.
-A booking in advance is the sensible approach for dinner, particularly on weekends and during the summer tourist season when Old Town footfall peaks.
-As a Michelin Plate holder at an accessible price point, it draws both the informed visitor and regular local traffic , a combination that keeps covers consistently full.
+Wrocławska is at Szewska 59/60, inside Wrocław's Old Town.
+At the 2-tier price point with a 4.6-star average across a high-volume review base, demand is demonstrably steady.
+A booking in advance is essential for dinner, particularly on weekends and during the summer tourist season when Old Town footfall peaks.
+As a Michelin Plate holder at an accessible price point, it draws both the informed visitor and regular local traffic, a combination that keeps covers consistently full.

 Frequently Asked Questions